 Summer Intercultural Communication and Global Leadership Program

-A challenging and innovative summer study abroad program for the next generation of leaders:
+A challenging and innovative 5-week summer study abroad program for the next generation of leaders:

 Benefits for Students: